brct-james/guild-golems/README.md

 - `.../my/inventory` inventory report showing what resources are at each location
 - `.../my/golems` golem report showing what golems are at each location and what task they are doing if active
 - `rituals` should be loaded from json into memory, User.KnownRituals should instead store the symbols and the ListRituals handler should lookup the rituals from the json map
+- Golems v0
+- `.../my/invokers/{symbol}` to manage individual invokers
+- - `PUT` to change invoker status (to traveling, generating mana, etc.)
+- - - use request body for the new info: https://www.alexedwards.net/blog/how-to-properly-parse-a-json-request-body
+- - `DELETE` to delete the invoker
+- - - TBD if this is actually something that is useful, almost certainly should be placed under my/golems instead
+- - v0: single golem type per task, takes mana to summon, summoner golems generate mana

 ### Planned: Unscheduled